 If the pet owner makes a timely request for a private conference to discuss an alleged Pet Policy violation, RRHA shall establish a mutually agreeable time and place for the private conference but no later than ten (10) business days from the effective date of service of the written notice of Pet Policy violation.
 At the Pet Policy Violation private conference, the pet owner and RRHA representative shall discuss any alleged Pet Policy violation and attempt to correct it.
-RRHA may, as a result of the meeting, give the pet owner additional time to correct the violation.
+RRHA may, as a result of the meeting, give the pet owner additional

-V. Notice for Pet Removal
+S. Notice for Pet Removal